Concave majorant of stochastic processes and Burgers turbulence: Introduction and notation

-It is shown in this paper that, if $X$ belongs to a certain class of Markov processes, called \emph{reversible}, then $\mathbf{E}_{X}$ is a.s negligible, and so it is for its integrated process.
+We state the results in terms of the convex hull of a random process $X$.
+It is shown in this paper that, if $X$ belongs to a certain class of Markov processes, called \emph{reversible}, then $\mathbf{E}_{X}$ is a.s. negligible, and so it is for its integrated process.
 The same result holds if $X$ is an It\^o process.
 The main result of this paper concerns the case where $X$ is a L\'evy process with bounded variation.
-The set $\mathbf{E}_{X}^+$ is a.s countable with accumulation only possible at the time $T$ where $X$ tends to its extremal values.
-We also give sufficient and necessary conditions for $T$ to be an accumulation point of $\mathbf{E}_{X}^+$ on its right or on its left.
-More generally, if a sufficiently smooth deterministic function $f$ is added up to $X$, we show that the only right-(resp. left-)accumulation points of $\mathbf{E}_{X}^+$ can occur only at times $a$ where $f'(a)=(\overline{X+f})'(a^+)$ (resp. $f'(a)=(\overline{X+f})'(a^-))$.\\
+The set $\mathbf{E}_{X}^+$ is a.s. countable with accumulation only possible at the time $T$ where $X$ tends to its maximal value.
+We also give sufficient and necessary conditions for $T$ to be an accumulation point of $\mathbf{E}_{X}^+$, on its right and on its left, in terms of the regularity of $0$ for the half-line.
+More generally, if a sufficiently smooth deterministic function $f$ is added up to $X$, we show that the only right (resp. left) accumulation points of $\mathbf{E}_{X}^+$ can occur only at times $a$ where $f'(a)=(\overline{X+f})'(a^+)$ (resp. $f'(a)=(\overline{X+f})'(a^-))$.\\

-In the preliminaries, we introduce rigourously all the notation used in the paper, and recall some facts about L\'evy processes which will be useful for the sequel.
-Then, in section \ref{sec:Physics}, independant of the rest of the paper, we explain the relation between the convex hull of a function and the description of the shock structure of a fluid without viscosity.
-Although it is not an accurate model, the discrete case is presented as well to help capture the main features of the problem.
+In the preliminaries, we introduce rigourously all the notation used in the paper, and recall some facts about L\'evy processes which will be useful in the sequel.
+Then, in Section \ref{sec:Physics}, we explain the relation between the convex hull of a function and the description of the shock structure of a fluid without viscosity.
+Although it is not an accurate model, the discrete case is presented as well to help comprehend the main aspects of the problem.
 Finally, we state the results concerning the convex hull for some random processes, with a complete description for a L\'evy process with bounded variation.\\

 In this paper, we investigate the metrical and topological properties of the set of extremal times $\mathbf{E}_{X}$ of a c\`adl\`ag random process $\{X(a)~;~a\in I\}$, for an interval $I$ of $\mathbb{R}$.
 The symmetry of the problem allows us to simply study $\mathbf{E}_{X}^+$, the properties of $\mathbf{E}_{X}^-$ being similar.
 In this respect, define $X^*(a)=\max(X(a^-),X(a))$, so that $a\in \mathbf{E}_{X}^+$ iff $(a,X^*(a))$ is an extremal point of the graph of $X$.